drunderscore/GTA-Research/OM0-in-GTAV.md

 }
 ```

-Here we can see that something called ``FORCE_CLEANUP`` is occured.
-You could say that ``FORCE_CLEANUP`` is an event sent from other scripts that signalizes that this script has to clean the things that it created (for example objects, vehicles, screen effects etc) and terminate.
+Here we can see that something called ``FORCE_CLEANUP`` is occurred.
+You could say that ``FORCE_CLEANUP`` is an event sent from other scripts or the executable that signalizes that this script has to clean the things that it created (for example objects, vehicles, screen effects etc) and terminate.
 Other scripts call native ``void FORCE_CLEANUP(int cleanupFlags);`` to trigger the cleanup.
-It's worth noting that the executable itself can also set ``FORCE_CLEANUP`` flag.

 As we can see, the script expects the cleanup with ``cleanupFlags == 83``.
 Cleanup flags are actually a bitfield, that means that we are expecting cleanups ``64``, ``16``, ``2`` and ``1``.
 With mods (by calling ``int GET_CAUSE_OF_MOST_RECENT_FORCE_CLEANUP();`` every frame) we can find out that when the player dies or gets arrested ``force_cleanup(1)`` is called (You could also check this in the exe itself probably).